LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 #### Storage of the Outbox Root

 The outbox root property is duplicated and additionally stored separately from all other properties of the chain account.
 The store prefix of the outbox root is the constant `STORE_PREFIX_OUTBOX_ROOT` and the store key is the hash of the chain ID of the partner chain.
 Storing the outbox root with a different store prefix allows to separate the subtree corresponding to the outbox roots from the rest of the data in the interoperability store.
-This choice allows for shorter inclusion proofs for the outbox root, as the other properties of the interoperability module are not needed to recalculate the state root if the outbox root is known.
+This choice allows for shorter inclusion proofs for the outbox root, as the other properties of the Interoperability module are not needed to recalculate the state root if the outbox root is known.
 In particular, the inclusion proof contained in a CCU from a sidechain posted on the mainchain will contain only one hash.

 ### Storage of Auxiliary Data